reflectoring/reflectoring.github.io/content/blog/2022/2022-08-02-performance-with-completablefutures.md

 ## Conclusion

-In this article we saw what is `Future` interface in Java, how to use it and what are its limitations.
+In this article, we saw what is `Future` interface in Java, how to use it and what are its limitations.
 We learned how to overcome these limitations by using the `CompletableFuture` class.
-After that we analyzed a demo application, and step by step using the potential offered by `CompletableFuture` we refactored it for better performance.
+After that, we analyzed a demo application, and step by step using the potential offered by `CompletableFuture` we refactored it for better performance.